-Duration: Internships are between 5-6 months at a time, during three seasons: breeding season (Mar to Jul/Aug), fall migration (Aug to Nov/Dec), winter (Nov to Mar).
+Duration: Internships are between 5-8 months at a time, during two seasons: breeding season (Mar to Jul/Aug), fall migration/winter (Aug to Mar).
 Applicants must be able to commit to the full period.

 Compensation: This is a voluntary training position that includes a stipend to offset living expenses while on the project ($850 per month, gross) and communal housing is provided.

-To Apply: Please send an email containing the following items: a letter of interest (describing why you’d like an internship, previous experience with field research, dates of availability, and whether or not you have a vehicle); a resume; and contact information for three references to the following supervisors:
+To Apply: Please send an email containing the following items: a letter of interest describing why you’d like an internship, previous experience (field-based or otherwise); a resume; and contact information for three references to the following supervisors: